Doctor insights on:

 Stroke During Brain Surgery

-My father had got stroke and know he is okay after brain surgery.
-I heard that those who get first attack they will get second attack also.
+My father had got stroke and now he is okay after brain surgery.
+I heard that those who get first attack they will get second attack as well.
 How to prev?

 Why is necessary to have during awake brain surgery head fixed in a frame?
 When patient woke up, feels pain from this fixation or from opened skull?

 Helps guide surgeons: There are some neurosurgical procedures where an awake patient helps surgeons avoid vital structures that could affect speech/language or other functions which otherwise may become impaired if the patient were not awake.
 I'm sure a neurosurgical colleague or 2 would like to chime in on this interesting question and give more detailed feedback.
 Pain is hopefully controlled afterward with medication ...Read more